A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Blow up of solutions

 \section{Blow up of solutions}

-Now we move onto the analysis of \eqref{rhoode} and \eqref{pode}.
-In this section, our aim is to entail conditions under which $p,\rho$ blow up.
+We now turn to the analysis of equations \eqref{rhoode} and \eqref{pode}.
+Our aim in this section is to entail conditions under which $p,\rho$ may blow up.
 From Corollary \ref{qsalltime}, we already know that $q,s$ are uniformly bounded, periodic.
 Hence, the quantities in \eqref{fullodesys} that can blowup are $p$ or $\rho$.